Extraterrestrial intelligence

-Extraterrestrial intelligence (often abbreviated ETI) refers to hypothetical intelligent extraterrestrial life.
-The question of whether other inhabited worlds might exist has been debated since ancient times.
+Extraterrestrial intelligence (ETI) refers to hypothetical intelligent extraterrestrial life.
+No such life has ever been verifiably observed to exist.
+The question of whether other inhabited worlds might exist has been debated since ancient history.
 The modern form of the concept emerged when the Copernican Revolution demonstrated that the Earth was a planet revolving around the Sun, and other planets were, conversely, other worlds.
 The question of whether other inhabited planets or moons exist was a natural consequence of this new understanding.
-It has become one of the most speculative questions in science and is a central theme of science fiction and popular culture.
+It has become one of the most speculative questions in science and is a central theme of both science fiction and popular culture.

+An alternative name for it is "Extraterrestrial Technological Instantiations" (ETI).
+The term was coined to avoid the use of terms such as "civilizations", "species", and "intelligence", as those may prove to be ambiguous and open to interpretation, or simply inapplicable in its local context.

 Intelligence

 Intelligence is, along with the more precise concept of sapience, used to describe extraterrestrial life with similar cognitive abilities as humans.
-Another interchangeable term is sophoncy, first coined by Karen Anderson and published in the 1966 works by her husband Poul Anderson.
+Another interchangeable term is sophoncy, being wise or wiser, first coined by Karen Anderson and published in the 1966 works by her husband Poul Anderson.

-Sentience, like consciousness, is a concept sometimes mistakenly used to refer to the concept of extraterrestrial sapience and intelligence, since it does not exclude forms of life that are non-sapient.
+Sentience, like consciousness, is a concept sometimes mistakenly used to refer to the concept of intelligence and sapience, since it does not exclude forms of life that are non-sapient (or more broadly non-intelligent or non-conscious).

 The term extraterrestrial civilization frames a more particular case of extraterrestrial intelligence.
 It is the possible long-term result of intelligent and specifically sapient extraterrestrial life.